krishollenbeck/cities_skylines_enhanced_fudged_population_mod/README.md

 If the original population is preferred then simply click on the green person icon next to the population to toggle between the two displays.

 ### Why would I want this?
 To make your city feel like it is bigger than what really is.
+Ignorance is Bliss right?